Student Health and Counseling Services (SHCS) offers a full time (40 hours/week),

 in professional psychology.

 The internship is not APA Accredited.
 However, we are pleased to report that we have submitted our self-study for initial accreditation to APA for review.
-Please be advised that there is no assurance that we will be able to successfully achieve accreditation.*
+Please be advised that there is no assurance that we will be able to successfully achieve accreditation.
+We have a site visit from APA scheduled.*

-The aim of Student Health and Counseling Services’ (SHCS) doctoral internship is to assist in the development of clinical psychologists based on the practitioner-scholar model.
+The aim of Student Health and Counseling Services’ (SHCS) internship in health service psychology is to assist in the development of clinical psychologists based on the practitioner-scholar model.
 The program is tailored to further refine trainees as generalist psychologists, providing them a breadth of experiential training opportunities, didactic seminars, a broad clinical population, and opportunities to refine intervention skills with a diverse student body and a diverse clinical population.
 The students served are from culturally and clinically diverse backgrounds.
 Because of this diversity, the training program is designed to prepare trainees to competently provide psychological services to a broad and diverse variety of clinical presentations.

 We provide training that emphasizes both depth and breadth of knowledge.
 In terms of depth, interns will become familiar with the diverse needs and issues faced by university students, the university community at large, and the appropriate role of a university counseling center in helping to address these issues and concerns.